thungthungg/TIS/Design Thinking Project/READ.md

 # DESIGN THINKING PROJECT

-<h4>Our group project revolves around designing and developing an innovative Smart Retractable Canopy using Big Data, IoT (Internet of Things), and AI (Artificial Intelligence).</h4>
+Our group project revolves around designing and developing an innovative Smart Retractable Canopy using Big Data, IoT (Internet of Things), and AI (Artificial Intelligence).
+This is the attachment of the report.
+[Group 4 Assignment Poster.pdf](https://github.com/user-attachments/files/18341891/Group.4.Assignment.Poster.pdf)
+This is the attachment of the video.
+[Group 4 Assignment Poster.pdf](https://github.com/user-attachments/files/18341891/Group.4.Assignment.Poster.pdf)

 <h2> Project Objective </h2>